mjfrigaard/gargap/inst/dev/README.md

 package](https://github.com/ColinFay/gargoyle) using modules (within in a package).
 Hence the name: **gar**goyle **a**pp-**p**ackage.

+Check out the repo for this app [here](https://github.com/mjfrigaard/gargap).

 ### Modules

 The modules are stored in `mod_button` and `mod_table`: